What is lime plaster?

 Breathable paints such as Fenwick & Tilbrook Claypaint are perfect for particularly cold walls or rooms that are prone to damp, such as basements.
 They will not cure the damp problem; however, they will at least allow the moisture on the wall through, meaning the paint is less likely to bubble and crack.

-£5 sample pots and £1.50 painted sheets (where available) come in a ‘Pure Matt Plus’ finish.
-Sample pots are 100ml and Painted sheets are now A5 in size.
+£5 sample pots and £1.50 painted sheets come in a ‘Pure Matt Plus’ finish as standard.
 Due to the limitations of digital displays, and variations in screen resolutions, the images on our website can only be a representation of the paint colour.
 We would always suggest getting a sample sheet or pot before making your final choice.